Aerionnas/AgeCalc/README.txt

 Languages used: Java

-For this project, I used to files: AgeCalc.java and TextIO.java.
+For this project, I used two files: AgeCalc.java and TextIO.java.

 AgeCalc.java- The user is asked for their name and age.
 Then, they take the user's age and turns it to days.